 Don’t take it personal, but we are going to go a different route this year.
-As in, we aren’t driving, and neither are you.
+As in, we aren’t driving for Christmas, and neither are you.
 We are going to spend time together as a family, just the five of us.
 It’s going to be small, and family focused.
 There won’t be fancy clothes, only comfy pants allowed.
 I’ll be in my slippers, and so will my wife.
 The kids won’t be combing their hair, and we won’t be posting any of this online.
 No one will be wearing a Christmas sweater unless they insist, but I doubt they will.
 And no one will be in a holiday dress, or sporting a festive tie.

 The food will be good, but not amazing, because amazing food takes too much time.
 The TV will be on most of the day, with a non-stop, back-to-back, marathon of our favorite Christmas movies.
 On the table will be a puzzle, my wife with her glasses up high on her face, my daughter and son standing on chairs, leaning over with a puzzle piece in each hand.
 On the living room floor, an assortment of board games.

 We’re not cleaning for anyone.
 I won’t be scrubbing the baseboards, or vacuuming the stairs, or dusting the ceiling fan.
 The tree will be lit, and wrapping paper will be everywhere.

 Why are we doing this?
 Because I’m over it.
 I’m over fighting for time off from work days before Christmas.
 I’m done with the stress of driving 14 hours to visit family on Christmas, three kids in the back seat arguing over who’s breathing whose air, kicking and punching and asking for another juice box.
 I’m over managing their bladders, and fighting over who ate the last snack-sized bag of Doritos, and using all my yoga moves to reach my four-year-old’s milk cup.